 Implementing click and collect or curbside pickup for your brick and mortar store makes it more convenient for customers to buy.
 Plus, small business solutions like Shopify and Square come with built-in features to manage all your online and in-store orders in one place, including options for click and collect.

-If your store doesn’t have a website, you can build one for free in just a few minutes using Square Online Store.
+If your store doesn’t have a website, you can build one for free in just a few minutes using Square Online.
 List your products, enable Square Payments, and configure your order pickup settings to start processing online orders today.
 Visit Square to get started.